internalfx/regrid-spec/README.md

 ##### Indexes

 For efficient retrieval of files and chunks, a few indexes are required by ReGrid.
+Indexes MUST be named as shown below.

 ```javascript
 r.table('<FilesTable>').indexCreate('file_ix', [r.row('status'), r.row('filename'), r.row('finishedAt')])